Immigration to New Zealand: Subsequent amendments

 The Department of Labour's sixth annual Migration Trends report showed a 21 per cent rise in work permits issued in the 2005/06-year compared with the previous year.
 Nearly 100,000 people were issued work permits to work in sectors ranging from IT to horticulture in the 2005/06-year.
 This compares with around 35,000 work permits issued in 1999–2000.
 Around 52,000 people were approved for permanent New Zealand residence in 2005/06.
 Over 60 per cent were approved under the skilled or business categories.

 By 2005, New Zealand had accepted 60% of the applicants under the Skilled/Business category that awarded points for qualifications and work experience, or business experience and funds they had available.

-In December 2006, the New Zealand Government published the results of an immigration review.

 Changes to the point system have also given more weight to job offers as compared to educational degrees.
 Some Aucklanders cynically joke that most taxi drivers in Auckland tend to be highly qualified engineers or doctors who are unable to then find jobs in their fields once in the country.

 In May 2008, Massey University economist Dr Greg Clydesdale released to the news media an extract of a report, Growing Pains, Evaluations and the Cost of Human Capital, which claimed that Pacific Islanders were "forming an underclass".
 The report, written by Dr Clydesdale for the "Academy of World Business, Marketing & Management Development 2008 Conference" in Brazil, and based on data from various government departments, provoked highly controversial debate.
 Pacific Islands community leaders and academic peer reviewers strongly criticised the report, while a provisional review was lodged by Race Relations Commissioner Joris de Bres.